A lack of expert integration is the biggest oversight made when delivering search engine marketing (SEM) today.

 Getting the right people on your website is a massive achievement.
 Getting those same people to act in a way that fuels your business success (buying, sharing, engaging, communicating, and more) is imperative.

-Most decisions to stop a marketing channel are a direct result of unsuccessful or missing UX within the mix.
+Most decisions to stop investing in a marketing channel are a direct result of unsuccessful or missing UX within the mix.

 Think about having a shop on the high street receiving lots of footfall but failing to sell anything – that store is unlikely to last the quarter.